Generate Code by Using Embedded Coder Quick Start

 generated files that can or must be shared between multiple models.

 The code that you generate from a model includes entry-point functions, which you call from your application code.
 For a rate-based model, these functions include an initialization function, an execution function, and, optionally, terminate and reset functions.
 The functions exchange data with your application code through a data interface that you control.

 Open the Code Mappings editor by clicking Code Mappings - Component Interface below the model diagram.
 On the Functions tab, you can see the individual entry-point functions that the code generator produces.
 You call these generated functions from external code or from a version of a generated main function that you modify.
 For the base-rate step function of a rate-based model and for step functions for export-function models, you can customize the function name and arguments.

 Review the list of entry-point functions that the code generator produces for the model.

-Use this view to selectively specify for each function a function customization template (code
+Use this view to selectively specify for each function a function customization template

-rtwdemo_roll_initialize and the execution (step)
+RollAxisAutopilot_initialize and the

-rtwdemo_roll_step.
-Both entry-point functions have a
+functions have a

-void-void interface (they pass no arguments).
+void-void interface (they do not pass arguments).
+The

 To see these entry-point functions in the generated code: